Trump tries a new response after George Floyd's death

 Chris White, the longtime director of the Detroit Coalition Against Police Brutality, questioned the sincerity of Republicans' response to the deaths of Arbery and Floyd.
 The White House and Department of Justice have long had the power to address these issues.

-"Any time we hear politicians speaking about dealing with police brutality in the middle of election year, it's just meaningless rhetoric that has a hollow promise and it's not really sincere," he said.
+"Any time we hear politicians speaking about dealing with police brutality in the middle of election year, it's just meaningless rhetoric that has a hollow promise," he said.

-Sharpton credited both the magnitude of outrage in response to Floyd's death as well as the election for the changed approach.
-But he doubted many black voters will be swayed with an approach they may see as too little too late.
+Sharpton credited both the magnitude of outrage in response to Floyd's death as well as the upcoming election for the changed approach.
+But he doubted many black voters will be swayed with an approach they may see as too little, too late.